TebelloMotuba/Team-Future---NTSOEKHE/README.md

-7. **Run each node's Flask application in separate terminals:**
+6. **Run each node's Flask application in separate terminals:**

-  Navigate to the project directory and execute the following code to run node South:
+  Navigate to the project directory on terminal/ command prompt and execute the following code to run node South:
 ```bash
 cd south
 python app.py